Voting Guide 2023

 Absentee Voting by Mail

-Apply to vote absentee by mail online or print, complete, and return the form by mail, fax, or email to your local Registrar.
-Click here for the paper form or call your voter registrar and they will mail you a form.
-The deadline for requesting an absentee ballot by mail is 5 pm on Friday, Oct.
-27.
+Apply to vote absentee by mail online or call your voter registrar to request a form by mail, fax, or email.
+Paper forms can be returned to your local Registrar (see below for locations).
+The deadline for requesting an absentee ballot by mail is 5 pm on Friday, June 6 for the Primary Election and 5 pm on Friday, Oct.
+24 for the November General Election.

 If you mailed your completed absentee ballot, you can track its delivery here.

-You can drop off your absentee ballot in person at your early voting center or registrar’s office during open hours through Election Day, Nov.
-7. On Election Day, you can drop off your absentee ballot from 6 am to 7 pm at any polling location in the county or city where you are registered.
+You can drop off your absentee ballot in person at your early voting center or registrar’s office during open hours through Primary Election Day, June 18.
+On Election Day, you can drop off your absentee ballot from 6 am to 7 pm at any polling location in the county or city where you are registered.

-Polls are open from 6 am to 7 pm on Election Day, Tuesday, November 7.
+Polls are open from 6 am to 7 pm on Primary Election Day, Tuesday, June 17 and on Election Day Tuesday, November 4.

 Click here to find your polling location.